boluVishal/MLProjectsExplorations/README.md

-# MLProjectsExplorations
-This repo contains all the projects I am currently exploring and implementing to learn.
+# This repo contains all the projects I am currently exploring and implementing to learn.
-1.Intro to Machine Learning
+# 1.Intro to Machine Learning
     Topic Covered:
     1.How Models Work
     2.Basic Data Exploration.